M0r0cc4nGh0st/LinkedIn-Learning-Downloader/README.md

 - Hard Disk Space: At least 100 MB free for installation and additional space for downloaded courses.
 - Internet Connection: Required for downloading courses and updates.

+## How to Use the Open Source Scripts

+To use the open-source scripts, follow these steps:

+1. **Install Python 3.10**:
+   - Download Python 3.10 from the [official Python website](https://www.python.org/downloads/release/python-31014/).
+   - Follow the installation instructions for your operating system.
+   - Ensure that Python is added to your PATH during the installation process.

+2. **Configuration**:
+   - Add your token and course link in the `config.py` file.

+3. **Run the Script**:
+   - Execute the script using the following command:
+     ```bash
+     python main.py
+     ```

 ## How to Obtain Your `li_at` Token Using EditThisCookie